ToraenN/buildpacks/README.md

 q : to manually enter the categories to compile.
 Takes priority over c.

-r : removes the rating subdirectories.
+r : removes the rating sort.
 Builds are saved directly to the gametype directories (or user-defined directory, if 'l' was specified).
 The rating is appended to the title of the build (or the team subdirectory for team builds).

 s : blocks most of the progress messages from standard output.
 Errors are still displayed.